pauliusbaltrusis/pauliusbaltrusis.github.io/Mds/PCR-method-library/Basics/Primer-and-Probe-design.md

+---
+layout: default
-# Primer & Probe design
+title: Primer and Probe design

-Owner: Paulius Baltrušis
+parent: Basics
+nav_order: 5
+has_children: true
+---

 The focus of this chapter is ddPCR basics and the tools that are at your disposal for you to create your very own ddPCR assay.

 Let’s say you’d like to create a simple gene target detection assay.
 What you need is:

 1. Primer pair sequences
 2. Optional: Probe sequence